A structured practice session protocol

 Unstructured driving — loading the track and lapping until you get bored — produces some improvement.
 Repetition is its own teacher.
 But it is slow, and it tends to bake in bad habits alongside good ones, because nothing in the process tells you which is which.

-A structured 60–90 minute session with explicit goals and rest intervals will outpace three hours of unstructured driving.
+A structured 60–90 minute session with explicit goals and rest intervals produces more improvement per hour than unstructured time on track.
 Anders Ericsson's research on expert performance calls this deliberate practice: focused, goal-oriented, with feedback.
 Ross Bentley's Speed Secrets applies it to motorsport.
-This page is the sim-racing version, with the PaceBoss-verifiable post-session review built in.

 The 4-block structure